-Our broad and enriching curriculum been designed to engage and motivate the girls.
-Where possible, we use a cross-curricular approach to teaching that enables the girls to make links between the different subjects and become completely immersed in their topic.
+THE CURRICULUM broad and enriching curriculum has been designed to engage and motivate the girls.
+Where possible, we use a crosscurricular approach to teaching that enables the girls to make links between the different subjects and become completely immersed in their topic.
 We set work that is challenging, enjoyable and encourages our girls to think creatively and critically.
-Throughout all lessons, we plan activities that will develop positive Learning Habits and will allow the girls to take risks and learn from their mistakes.
+Throughout all lessons, we plan activities that will develop positive learning habits and will allow the girls to take risks and learn from their mistakes.
 A typical week sees a pupil explore these topics through English, Humanities, Science, Computing, Art, Modern Foreign Languages and PRS (Philosophy and Religious Studies) lessons.
 French and Spanish are studied from Year 3.
 Your daughter's timetable will be available on MIS from September.
 We follow the National Curriculum and supplement this with objectives from the ISEB curriculum.

-THE CURRICULUM

-Here is an example of topics that may be taught throughout KS2.
-Autumn Spring Summer Where did Year 3 Montezuma's London's Calling Melting Marvels Pompeii go?
-Year 4 Terrific Tomb Around the World Tudors Raiders in 80 days Year 5 Extreme Eureka!
-Crime and Environments Punishment Polar Exploration The Jurassic Coastline Year 6 Rainforests World War II World War II

-ENGLISH

-The English curriculum follows the main objectives of the National Curriculum, but is supplemented with additional objectives from the ISEB curriculum to provide appropriate extension for the girls.
-Teaching is text based, with all girls having a quality key text or texts that they will study throughout the term.
-The key text allows the children to become fully absorbed, and develops their love of literature whilst providing a source of inspiration for their work.

-A full range of English activities is covered using the key text including spelling, punctuation and grammar, speaking, listening, reading and writing.
+ENGLISH The English curriculum follows the main objectives of the National Curriculum, but is supplemented with additional objectives from the ISEB curriculum to provide appropriate extension for the girls.
+Teaching is skills based and quality key texts are used to form the basis of this approach.
+The key texts allow the children to become fully absorbed, and develops their love of literature whilst providing a source of inspiration for their work.
+A full range of English activities are covered including spelling, punctuation and grammar, speaking, listening, reading and writing.
 We believe this curriculum develops high standards of language and literacy, combining the strong command of the spoken word with proficiency and flair in reading and writing.
 The girls will study a range of fiction and non-fiction genres, and will learn the skills of planning, drafting, editing and proofreading their work.
 These skills will be formally put into practice on a termly basis when the girls sit a writing and comprehension assessment.
 The girls are taught a range of comprehension skills: drawing inferences, skimming and scanning and deduction, which they then apply independently.
-When answering comprehension questions, girls are encouraged to use evidence from the text to support their own ideas using Point, Evidence, Explain to structure their responses.
+When answering comprehension questions, girls are encouraged to use evidence from the text to support their own ideas using 'Point, Evidence, Explain' to structure their responses.
 In addition to the reading done at School, the girls should continue to read aloud at home for at least 15 minutes every day to reinforce their reading ability as well as their understanding of the text.
 It is important to encourage your daughter to read across a range of genres in order to foster a love of the written word.
-Here is a link to reading lists categorised by genre: learn.surbitonhigh.com/juniorreading/reading-guides

-In Spelling lessons, pupils are provided with a range of spelling patterns and strategies, enabling them to apply these across the curriculum more effectively as they become independent spellers.
-Pupils are taught to proofread and edit with purpose.

-By integrating activities for handwriting, the benefit of making a spelling activity kinaesthetic is secured.
-The pupil acquires the physical memory of the spelling pattern as well as the visual.
+In spelling lessons, pupils are provided with a range of spelling patterns and strategies, enabling them to apply these across the curriculum more effectively as they become independent spellers.
+The pupils acquire the physical memory of the spelling pattern as well as the visual.
 We also look at the etymology and derivations of words, teaching the girls to understand and recognise the connections between words from similar roots.
-A variety of different word work activities are completed across the week and dictation exercises are used to test recall of the spelling patterns which have been taught.
+A variety of different word work activities are completed and dictation exercises are used to test recall of the spelling patterns which have been taught.
 This approach nurtures confident and adept spellers.
+In addition to this, pupils are taught to proofread and edit with purpose, using their spelling work to enhance this process.
+Handwriting is continually monitored.
+Once a pupil's handwriting is fluent, neat and legible, they are encouraged to write in pen.
+From this point, they should be presenting their work to a consistently high standard, taking pride in how it is presented.